JustinDiament/PhotoMod/README.md

 the interfaces and classes listed below.
 Refer to the _USEME.md_ file for instructions on how to use this program.

+#### Features: An interface that represents event listeners for components within the GUI view

+- FeaturesImpl: A class that delegates operations to the controller that modify the model based on user input from the view

+#### ImageView: An interface that represents a GUI view of an image processing model

+- ImageViewImpl: A class that displays a GUI for the user to perform image processing operations and view images via menus and panels, and displays messages to the user via popups

 #### Command: An interface that represents function objects for image processing operations

 - OperationCommand: An abstract class that promotes reuse between image manipulation operations